Macros

 If you'd like to use a variable modifier with your macro roll, simply end the macro command with the modifier, and then specify it when calling your macro.

-For example: If I want a macro for 1d20+x (where x is my variable value) I could create the following macro:
+For example: If you want a macro for 1d20+x (where x is my variable value) you could create the following macro:

 #d20 /roll 1d20+